ollama/ollama/README.md

 - 🚀 **Integration with Messaging Platforms**: Explore possibilities for integrating with popular messaging platforms like Slack and Discord.
 - 🎨 **Customization**: Tailor your chat environment with personalized themes and styles.
 - 📥🗑️ **Download/Delete Models**: Easily acquire or remove models directly from the web UI.
-- ⚙️ **Advanced Parameters Support**: Harness the power of advanced settings for fine-tuned control.
 - 📚 **Enhanced Documentation**: Elevate your setup and customization experience with improved, comprehensive documentation.
 - 🌟 **User Interface Enhancement**: Elevate the user interface to deliver a smoother, more enjoyable interaction.
 - 🧐 **User Testing and Feedback Gathering**: Conduct thorough user testing to gather insights and refine our offerings based on valuable user feedback.